li-jiang-yan/iris-classification_gravitational-learning/README.md

 $$F\propto\frac{m_{1}m_{2}}{r^{2}}$$

 This endeavor intends to apply the same to training and testing data points in a machine learning model.
-Since the mass (or in more machine learning and less physics-accurate terms, weight) of the testing point is not consequential to the classification of the testing point, we can take the mass of the testing point $m_{2} = 1$, and so the mass of the training point can be denoted as $m_{1} = m$
+Since the mass (or in more machine learning and less physics-accurate terms, weight) of the testing point is not consequential to the classification of the testing data point, we can take the mass of the testing data point $m_{2} = 1$, and so the mass of the training point can be denoted as $m_{1} = m$

-It might actually be more computational more efficient and non-consequential to the final classification task if we drop the square and consider only the inverse of the distance between the sample points.
+It might actually be more computational more efficient and non-consequential to the final classification task if we drop the square and consider only the inverse of the distance between the sample data points.
 This actually brings about another concept used in physics, and that is the gravitational potential $V(r)$.
 Another added benefit is that as gravitational potential is a scalar quantity, the individual gravitational potentials may be summed up more simply compared to gravitational force.

 Gravitational field strength is related to the gravitational force by